jitendrac/ytdownloader/README.md

 		AND
 		- without having the Dashboard Activity to the front may be forced to PAUSE.
-In this case a manual resume is needed [x] 1080p MP4 and 480p FLV links on some video don't work (note the size not fetched)
+In this case a manual resume is needed